Physicist91/resume/README.md

 ### Tailored Resume Generator for Your Dream Job

-TODO:
+TODO (Kevin):

-- Dispatch crawlers to Cloud Run (Kevin)
+- Dispatch crawlers to Cloud Run
 - Add crawler for RPubs
 - Add crawler for Blogspot
 - Ability to use papers, theses, certificates, etc as supporting documents/additional info.